 5- Chilkoot Trail

 The Chilkoot Trail is Canada’s most (in)famous hiking trail.
 This extraordinary route is labelled many things, among them, ‘the world’s longest museum’ and the ‘meanest 33 miles (53km) in history’.
 And with good reason.

 After the discovery of gold in 1896 in a tributary of the Yukon’s Klondike River that started the Klondike Gold Rush, around 30,000 men (and women and children), climbed up the Chilkoot Pass, 1,500 ultra-steep steps that had been cut in the snow and ice to reach the summit.
 It was the start of a gruelling 600-mile journey.

 The trail’s terrain was even too hard for pack animals – horses and donkeys were left to die en route.

 These days, the walk is like a ‘living history lesson’.
 Hikers can cover the first 33 miles (53km) of the Chilkoot Trail, from coastal Dyea, Alaska through British Columbia to the headwaters of the Yukon River, a challenging journey that takes between three to five days.

 If the trail is extraordinary for its statistics alone — in just 33 miles you gain 3,500ft of elevation – it’s more extraordinary for being a ‘living museum’: tram wheels, boat skeletons, shoes, a piano are just some of the legacies you’ll pass along the way.

-Looking for adventures in the Yukon?
-Try a driving trip in winter.
 The Yukon is one of the best places in the world to see the Northern Lights and there’s also the longest canoe race in the world here.
-The Yukon Quest is a bucket list event but beginners can also learn the basics how to be a dog musher or.
+The Yukon Quest is a bucket list event but beginners can also learn the basics of how to be a dog musher.